-libcurl TFTP Packet Buffer Overflow Vulnerability
+TFTP Packet Buffer Overflow Vulnerability

-Project cURL Security Advisory, March 20th 2006
+Project curl Security Advisory, March 20th 2006 permalink

 libcurl uses the given file part of a TFTP URL in a manner that allows a malicious user to overflow a heap-based memory buffer due to the lack of boundary check.

 This overflow happens if you pass in a URL with a TFTP protocol prefix ("tftp://"), using a valid host and a path part that is longer than 512 bytes.

 The affected flaw can be triggered by a redirect, if curl/libcurl is told to follow redirects and an HTTP server points the client to a tftp URL with the characteristics described above.

 There is no known exploit at the time of this writing.

 The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2006-1061 to this issue.

 - Affected versions: curl and libcurl 7.15.0 to and including 7.15.2

 - Not affected versions: curl and libcurl 7.14.1 and earlier, 7.15.3 and later

 Also note that (lib)curl is used by many applications, and not always advertised as such.

 We suggest you take one of the following actions immediately:

-I - Upgrade to curl and libcurl 7.15.3
+A - Upgrade to curl and libcurl 7.15.3

-II - Apply the patch http://curl.haxx.se/libcurl-tftp.patch to your libcurl version and install this
+B - Apply the patch https://curl.haxx.se/libcurl-tftp.patch to your libcurl version and install this

-III - Build curl with TFTP disabled with configure --disable-tftp
+C - Build curl with TFTP disabled with configure --disable-tftp

 We were notified by Ulf Harnhammar on March 10th, 2006.
 His notification email contained a valid patch.

 Daniel didn't read the mail until the 12th due to vacations.

-curl 7.15.3 was released on March 20 2006, just before this flaw was
+curl 7.15.3 was released on March 20 2006, just before this flaw was publicly disclosed.

 Reported to us by Ulf Harnhammar.
 Thanks a lot!